rasmusab/officialcocktails/officialcocktails.com/content/cocktails/penicillin.md

 ![](/cocktail-images/penicillin.jpeg)

-## Directions for how to make a Penicillin
+## Directions for how to make the Penicillin

 1. Muddle fresh ginger in a shaker.
 2. Add the blended Scotch whisky, fresh lemon juice, and honey syrup to the shaker.